UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_01.md

 ```

 Notes:
-Filenames provide an opportunity to describe what a file contains
-so that we don't have to open each file in order to know what is in it
-(imagine how tedious this would be!).
-Therefore,
-it is important to write filenames in a way
-that makes them easy to interpret for a human reader.

 In this slide,
 the name `my-figure.png` is does not contain much information about what this file contains.
 What if you created multiple figures for different purposes, then they would all have the same name.